BrianSemiglia/BlockNamingConventions/README.md

     - (void)performMethodWithCompletionHandler:(void (^)(NSArray *results, NSError *error)completionHandler;

-In practice, there would be less confusion about the object that is performing the callback.
+In practice, there would be less confusion about the object that is performing the callback because of the inline style.
 However, if the completionHandler was a strong property, referring to the object within the block would cause a retain cycle:

     [object performMethodWithCompletionHandler:^(NSArray *results, NSError *error) {
          // Referencing object inside of object's completionHander creates retain cycle.